-Your instrument shipped with a CD containing various user documents and a printed manual with power-on, installation, and accessories information.
+Your instrument shipped with a CD containing various user documents and a printed manual with power-on and installation information.
 That manual is also available online at www.tektronix.com/downloads.
 This User manual contains information about operating your instrument.